jonpitch/jonpitch.github.io/_posts/2014-06-24-setting-up-email-with-postfix-dovecot-and-mysql.md

 title: Setting Up Email with Postfix, Dovecot and MySQL
 ---

 I had recently set up a Linode (which is awesome by the way) to handle the incoming and outgoing mail of a domain of mine.
-Linode actually has very good instructions on the subject, which can be found <a href="https://library.linode.com/email/postfix/postfix2.9.6-dovecot2.0.19-mysql" title="Linode Email with Postfix, Dovecot and MySQL" target="_blank">here</a>.
+Linode actually has very good instructions on the subject, which can be found [here](https://library.linode.com/email/postfix/postfix2.9.6-dovecot2.0.19-mysql).

 After following these instructions to the letter and configuring my Android mail client to theoretically send and receive mail at my domain, I was having no luck.